 Another factor is the second to die insurance cost which is actually lower than a traditional life insurance policy.
 Because the rates are based on both spouses passing away, this type of survivorship life insurance is not designed to build up cash value as quickly as normal life insurance.
 So, the rates can be 5% to 15% or more under what a standard life insurance policy will offer depending on a number of factors.

 For those seeking out such policies, finding insurance quotes will help them narrow down the choices to those that provide the best benefits at the lowest prices.
 It will be very important to go over the policies and have the insurance agent explain how it works when the second spouse passes away.
 This will be most helpful when the children need to decide what to do about the estate left behind.

 Is Second to Die Worth It?

-Although there are several factors to consider, this type of dual life insurance is basically designed for couples who have substantial estates and children they would like to benefit.
-Given the second-to-die policy rates it would normally put it beyond what working class and lower middle class people would pay to protect their estate and provide for their children in case both parents should pass away.
+Although there are several factors to consider, this type of dual life insurance is basically designed for couples who have substantial estates and children they would like to benefit from.
+Given the second-to-die policy rates, it would normally put it beyond what working class and lower middle-class people would pay to protect their estate and provide for their children in case both parents should pass away.

 In any case, a second to die policy is one that most families should consider when standard life insurance does not provide enough to cover what they want.